Steve Berry, NY Times and International Best Selling Author says:

 Code Name: ORION'S EYE,

-A VOYAGE BEYOND REASON,
+A VOYAGE BEYOND REASON

-MEAD'S TREK,
+MEAD'S TREK

-DIE LISTE-Revenge on the Black Sun,
+DIE LISTE-Revenge on the Black Sun

-FORCE THREE RISES,
+FORCE THREE RISES

-BLIND To EVIL,
+BLIND To EVIL

-THE SILK CONNECTION,
+THE SILK CONNECTION

 Saga of the 1st Fighter Control Squadron, a unit history from WWII.

 Born in 1940 in California, I grew up after the war in Santa Barbara.
-As I like to say, “Growing up in the 40’s and 50’s in Santa Barbara was a real life episode of Happy Days.”
-After high school, I served first in the US Army as a combat intelligence analyst and later in the Air Force Reserve as a Loadmaster on a C-119, “Flying Boxcar.”
-That last assignment was more fun than should be considered legal!
+As I like to say, “Growing up in the 40’s and 50’s in Santa Barbara was a real-life episode of Happy Days.”

 In 1966 I began a civilian career that took me to every corner of the U.S., Canada and 20 other countries.
 During that time and with the support of my employer I decided to catch up on the education I’d never started.
 In the ensuing years I earned a Bachelor of Science in Management, an M.B.A., and a Master of Science and Doctorate in Psychology.
-I’m a proud member of Delta Epsilon Tau, an international honors society.

 Besides making writing a primary focus in retirement, I continue to consult with organizations and governments on organizational and communications issues.
 I’m a private pilot, and member of the American Legion and the Commemorative Air Force.

-With my wife of forty-six years, Marlene, we built our dream home on a small ranch in the eastern High Sierras of Northern California.
+With my wife of forty-eight years, Marlene, we built our dream home on a small ranch in the eastern High Sierras of Northern California.
 After nearly eighteen years of retirement there we decided a second life was in order, so we now reside in Reno, Nevada, and are continuing to live the dream of writing, traveling, and making new friends.
 We enjoy the visits of thirteen grandchildren and twenty-three great-grandchildren--just not all at once.

 So, ready or not, here’s the stuffy stuff about me by way of introduction: